django-cms/django-cms/docs/contributing/development-community.rst

 Composition of the board
 ========================

-The the technical board will include key developers from Divio and others in the django CMS development community - developers who work *with* django CMS, as well as developers *of* django CMS - in order to help ensure that all perspectives are represented in important decisions about the software and the
+The the technical board will include key developers from companies and others in the django CMS development community - developers who work *with* django CMS, as well as developers *of* django CMS - in order to help ensure that all perspectives are represented in important decisions about the software and the